Rome, Georgia: Sports

-Since 2003, Rome has been the home of the Rome Braves, the High-A affiliate of the Atlanta Braves.
-The Rome Braves compete in the High-A East.
+Since 2003, Rome has been the home of the Rome Emperors, the High-A affiliate of the Atlanta Braves.
+The Rome Emperors compete in the South Atlantic League.
 According to numbers released in 2010, sports tourism is a major industry in Rome and Floyd County.
 In 2010, sport events netted over $10 million to the local economy, as reported by the Greater Rome Convention and Visitors Bureau.
 Of these, tennis tournaments accounted for over $6 million to the Rome economy in 2010.

 Rome hosted the NAIA Football National Championship from 2008 until 2013.

 Rome has hosted stages of the Tour de Georgia in 2003, 2004, 2005, 2006, and 2007.

 The Georgia Fire was an indoor football team that played in Rome as a member of the Professional Indoor Football League.

-In June 2021, Rome hosted the USATF outdoor track and field championships, which was held at Barron Stadium.
+In June 2021, Rome hosted the youth USATF outdoor track and field championships, which were held at Barron Stadium.

 Government

 The city of Rome commission-manager form of government was adopted in 1918.
 The city's charter as approved by the legislature authorized a nine-member City Commission and a five-member Board of Education, to be elected concurrently, on an at-large basis by a plurality of the vote.
 The city was divided into nine wards, with one city commissioner from each ward to be chosen in the citywide election.
 There was no residency requirement for Board of Education candidates.

 In 1966, after the Voting Rights Act of 1965 (VRA) was passed, the city amended its charter with approval by the state legislature, reducing the number of wards from nine to three, with commission members to be elected by at-large voting to numbered positions, three for each ward, with three wards in total.
 Candidates were required to win by majority vote, with run-off elections between the top two candidates for each seat if no majority emerged after the first round of voting.

 From 1964 to 1975, the legislature approved the city's 60 acts for annexations, which appropriated mostly areas with white-majority populations.

 At the same time, the board of education was increased to six members elected from three wards, with two numbered positions to be elected at-large from the city for each ward, A majority vote was required to win, with runoff procedures to apply to the top two candidates if no majority was achieved.
 A residency requirement was added for the board members.

 This entire proposal was subject to review under the VRA.
 The city challenged the attorney general's authority to reject the annexation and electoral systems for each, as plaintiffs believed the reduction in seats and requirement for majority ranking to win would dilute the voting power of the African-American minority.
 In 1970, the city had a population of 30,759, with an ethnic composition of 76.6% White and 23.4% Black.
 Under the state constitution and previous practices making voter registration difficult, African Americans had been essentially disenfranchised since the turn of the 20th century.